frioux/blog/content/posts/development-with-docker.md

 ---
 title: Development with Docker
 date: 2016-07-18T07:40:11
-tags: [docker]
+tags: [docker, perl]
 guid: 60A9D0D4-4942-11E6-9F4E-4F8755BD8D92
 ---
 I have not seen a lot of great examples of how to use Docker as a developer.
 There are tons of examples of how to build images; how to use existing images;
-etc. Writing code that will end up running inside of a container and moreso writing code that gets compiled, debugged, and developed in a container is a bit tricker.
+etc. Writing code that will end up running inside of a container and more so writing code that gets compiled, debugged, and developed in a container is a bit tricker.
 This post dives into my personal usage of containers for development.
 I don't know if this is normal or even good, but I can definitely vouch that it